myrrlyn/apocrypha.es/priv/archive/1p1fip.md

 |*Mephala*       |B#   |315|
 |**Dibella**     |C    |330|

-If you remember my definition of the color wheel, you'll see that C#, Red, happens to land on a Daedric Prince, whereas the other two are on Aedra (Kyne and Julianos).
+If you remember my definition of the color wheel, you’ll see that C#, Red, happens to land on a Daedric Prince, whereas the other two are on Aedra (Kyne and Julianos).
 This may seem a little strange, considering that one of the tenets of my Musical Theory of Mundus is that the Aedra are the key Tones and